 Two Ways to Make Newspaper Plant Pots

 The reason it took me so long to make my own newspaper plant pots is that I thought that you needed this special tool.
 This is so wrong and I’m kicking myself for not looking into it earlier.
 I also found not one way but TWO ways to make paper plant pots.
 All you’ll need is newspaper, glass jars, and some basic crafts tools.

 If you wanted to get the tool that I was thinking of, you can make smaller plant pots.
 They’re the type that would be most handy for growing smaller seedlings in.
 Saying that, I don’t think it’s necessary, especially when you see how to make plant pots using the easy method.

 The easiest way to transform newspaper into plant pots is by using a glass jar.
+The video above shows you exactly how to do it.
 The diameter of the opening will be the diameter of your pot.
 Use different sized jars or glasses to create different sized plant pots.
 Just make sure you choose vessels with straight sides rather than tapered to make your life a little easier.

 Standard sized newspapers are pretty big once you unfold them.
 Begin by cutting one down the folding line to separate it into two pages.
 Take one and fold it in half lengthwise.
 Next, place the jar at one end so that the closed bottom sticks out by a half inch or so.
 Roll the paper over the glass then crumple the overhanging paper into the open end of the jar.